Iceland may not have a reputation for being a warm destination, but there's no shortage of sizzling attractions for you to visit.

 For a closer look (and smell), take a walk around its steaming vents, boiling mud pools and multi-coloured sands.
 Just remember to stay within the roped areas to protect both yourself and the delicate environment.

-The North’s answer to the Blue Lagoon, the Mývatn Nature Baths are an ideal spot to stop to soak travel-weary muscles in soothing geothermal waters while enjoying some pristine natural scenery.
-The water temperature of this lagoon is maintained between 38° and 40°C once it's cooled from its natural underground temperature of 130°C.
+North Iceland’s answer to the Blue Lagoon, the Mývatn Nature Baths are an ideal spot to stop to soak travel-weary muscles in soothing geothermal waters, while enjoying some pristine natural scenery to boot.

 Good to know: There are no changing rooms by the stream, just a small divider that provides a tiny bit of privacy to get in and out of your swimsuit.
 It's an all-around natural experience!